umstek/handpicked/software.md

 ## Compression/archiving

 1. [7-Zip-zstd](https://mcmilk.de/projects/7-Zip-zstd/) (7zip with additional algorithms): because I can't imagine why people are still using WinRAR.
 Use LZMA2 with compression level set to Ultra for best results (this is slow).
-7zip file manager opens most if not all archive formats.
+7zip file manager opens most if not all archive formats. _Bonus plugins:_ https://www.tc4shell.com/en/7zip/
-2. Windows context menu "Send to compressed (zipped) folder": if you want it to support more platforms.
+3. Windows context menu "Send to compressed (zipped) folder": if you want it to support more platforms.
-3. ZArchiver: for Android.
+4. ZArchiver: for Android.

 ## Download managers

-1. Free Download Manager: has most of what you need + torrents.
+1. Free Download Manager: has most of what you need + torrents, for Windows and Android.
-2. ADM: for Android.

 ## E-book readers (software)